Scared Stiff (pinball): Gameplay

 The game includes "six tales of terror".

-Digital version
+Digital versions

 Scared Stiff was released in 2012 as a licensed table of The Pinball Arcade for several platforms until its delisting on June 30, 2018.

+It released for Pinball FX on October 16, 2025 and included optional enhancements.
+This version includes all the dialogue from the original.
+A review found it retained the difficulty of the physical machine after The Pinball Arcade version was too easy.